AidanLaG/AidanLaG/README.md

 - 📫 How to reach me through my email: aidanlaguardia@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a great golfer with a handicap of 11.
 Am intrested in being a Youtuber/Streamer of videogame content I like, while also creating my own original video essay style content.
 On topics that I think derseve some spotlight.
+- P.S.
+Yes, I know my profile pic is pixlated I did that for effect adn to stand out.
 <!---
 AidanLaG/AidanLaG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.